The-Blue-BIT-Hackathon/23_Voltus-2.0/README.md

 8. Open index.jsp from \src\main\webapp\index.jsp <br><br>
 	`Right click on index.jsp > Run as > 1 Run on Server > Select Existing Server > Tomcat v8.5 Server > Click Finish` <br>
-	After finishing server startup, our webpage will get loaded into default web browser <br>
+	After finishing server startup, our webpage will get loaded into default web browser and then you can start evaluating our project. <br>
 ## 🟡Built with

 1. Frontend:  HTML, CSS, JavaScript, Bootstrap and JQuery.